Stuycs-K/project03-final-10-jobind/DEVLOG.md

 Scrapped forking ideas in favor of server-client functionality, so that many players can join.
 Thought out player-player, robot-robot, and player-robot interactions. "robot" would just be the server file.

+### 2024-01-11 - Established server-client infrastructure.
+Also updated the proposal match scope changes.